Stripe Payment Gateway Integration using PHP

 In a previous tutorial, we have seen the PayPal payment method in PHP.
 If you are looking for a code PayPal payment gateway integration, the linked article will be helpful.

 The below screenshot shows the custom form with the Stripe card element.
-It allows users to enter the billing information and the card details to make the payment.
+It allows users to enter their billing and card details to make the payment.

-The Stripe.js mounts the UI element to accept the customer card details.
+Stripe.js mounts the UI element to accept the customer’s card details.
 It hits the endpoint URL and sends the payment request to the API.
 The API keys are used for authentication before processing the payment.

-Create a Stripe account and login to the dashboard.
+Create a Stripe account and log in to the dashboard.
 Navigate through the Developers -> API keys menu to get the API keys.
-There is two type of standard API keys named secret key and publishable key.
+There is two types of standard API keys named secret key and publishable key.
 The secret key will be masked by default which has to be revealed by clicking reveal key token control explicitly.

 These keys are stored in a config file as PHP constants and will be used in the Stripe payment code later.

-In this HTML form, it includes fields like cardholder name, card number, CVC, expiration month/year to get the user input.
+This HTML form includes fields like cardholder name, card number, CVC, and expiration month/year to get the user input.
 We have already created this form with such fields for the credit card validator example.
-It also includes the item_number, item_name, amount and currency_code as the hidden input.
+It also includes the item_number, item_name, amount, and currency_code as the hidden input.

 Stripe API recommends using tokens instead of submitting test card details while testing the Payment integration.
-The test tokens are mapped with the tokenized card details by using Stripe JavaScript library.
+The test tokens are mapped with the tokenized card details using the Stripe JavaScript library.

 payment-form-ui.php